 What is the fiduciary standard?

-This means that KW Wealth will only act in the best interests of your clients and to provide investment advice in our clients’ best interests.
-We only owe duty of undivided loyalty and utmost good faith to our client.
-We have code of ethic and a strong culture of compliance.
-Furthermore, we owes our clients specific duties as a fiduciary:
+This means that KW Wealth will only act in the best interests of your clients and provide investment advice in our clients’ best interests.
+We only owe a duty of undivided loyalty and utmost good faith to our client.
+We have a code of ethics and a strong culture of compliance.
+Furthermore, we owe our clients specific duties as a fiduciary:

 Where would my investments be held?

-Client asset are held at the custodian.
+Client assets are held at the custodian.
 We are currently using Interactive Brokers as our sole custodian.
 Custodians are responsible for the safekeeping of the client's assets.
-Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for a maximum coverage of $500,000 (with a cash sublimit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sublimit of $900,000) subject to an aggregate limit of $150 million.
+Customer's accounts at Interactive Brokers LLC are protected by the Securities Investor Protection Corporation ("SIPC") for maximum coverage of $500,000 (with a cash sub-limit of $250,000) and under Interactive Brokers LLC's excess SIPC policy with certain underwriters at Lloyd's of London for up to an additional $30 million (with a cash sub limit of $900,000) subject to an aggregate limit of $150 million.
 Futures and options on futures are not covered.
 The specific duties and responsibilities of the custodian are:

-It is KWML's firm policy that our firm will not serve as trustee, we will not have custody of our client's asset and our transfer any securities or money besides to and from the name of the account holder.
+It is KWML's firm policy that our firm will not serve as trustee, we will not have custody of our client's asset, and we transfer any securities or money besides to and from the name of the account holder.

 What is the difference between RIA and Broker-Dealer?